simp/pupmod-simp-simpkv/README.md

 libkv::url: 'consul://127.0.0.1:8500/puppet/%{trusted.extensions.pp_department}/%{environment}'
 ```

 Additionally libkv uses lookup to store authentication information.
 This information can range from ssl client certificates, access tokens, or usernames and passwords.
-The options are provider specific, so it's best
+The options are provider specific, as are the authentication options available.

 libkv currently supports the following providers: